gjulianm/tweetsharp/README.md

 **_If someone forks this project and proves active and interested ongoing development, I will transfer this repo to them._**
 **_Forks must respect OSS and copyright law with respect to attribution, etc., etc._**

+#### Tweetsharp PCL

+As this project wasn't being actively developed, I forked it and migrated to the Portable Class Library.
+This breaks compatibility with old methods (only async-type methods are supported now) and some OAuth functions disappear.
+The advantage is that now Tweetsharp depends on HttpClient instead of Hammock (which is not actively developed either) and can be used from more projects than before with less problems. - _Guillermo Julián_.

 #### Addressing issues with deserialization
 In some cases, and mostly reported when trying to access the timeline of a protected user, the deserializer can get into an infinite recursion state that causes a StackOverflowException.
 The ability to reproduce this comes and goes, as it's mainly